sonic-net/SONiC/doc/pac/Port Access Control.md

 ## 1.3 Design Overview

 ### 1.3.1 Container
-The existing "macsec" docker holds all the port security applications.
+The "pac" docker holds all the port security applications.
 Code changes are also made to the SWSS docker.

 ### 1.3.2 SAI Support
 No changes to SAI spec for supporting PAC.